 Well, all of that just about gets our computational resources at the Institute for Duffological Studies bursting at its bolts.
 May fellow Duffophiles push the enquiry along, ever spying through their Duffoscopes to reach the stars within the Duffological universe.

 Thanks to Anthony and his underground posse of Sydney Duffophiles for psst-ing this hot info to the Institute.
-Psst other actualities to the Institute from the mailbox on the right-sidebar, or email “info” @jeffduffstuff.com.
+Psst other actualities to the Institute to “info” @jeffduffstuff.com.

 So Santa has gone off romancing the Tooth Fairy, or, before he even left the Pole, he’s been bagged by frisky aliens from frigid, arid Mars.
 Either way, he won’t be pressing his portly way through the air-conditioning vents of your dome this coming Christmas Eve.